Tabletop

 It does not matter: the variety of forms and the mingling of the colors that constitute the textures are already satisfactory.
 Cézanne accepts to sell this unfinished work to a collector.

-Bouilloire et fruits was sold for £ 18M including premium by Sotheby's on December 7, 1999.
-This painting is listed as lot 18A by Christie's in New York on May 13.
-The press release of March 27 announces an estimate in the region of $ 40M.
+Bouilloire et fruits was sold for £ 18M by Sotheby's on December 7, 1999 and for $ 59M by Christie's on May 13, 2019, lot 18A.
 Please watch the very short video shared by the auction house.

-I recently discussed in this column one of the first still lifes of this phase, sold for £ 21M including premium by Christie's on February 27, 2019.
+A still life from that phase was sold for £ 21M by Christie's in 2019.
 The composition seems naively simple until we perceive the imbalance of the plate.
 The observer awaits the tilting that will roll the fruit onto the table.

 The artist will then increase the complexity.
 Bouilloire et fruits, oil on canvas 49 x 60 cm painted between 1888 and 1890, offers the dynamic contrast between a heavy pot steadily placed on the table and the fruits in a precarious balance in the folds of the tablecloth.